marks/melodykramer.github.io/_posts/2015-08-26-cuny-panel-on-membership.md

 PS: I talk about this kind of stuff all of the time on twitter (@mkramer) and my newsletter [www.tinyletter.com/melodykramer](www.tinyletter.com/melodykramer)

+PPS: I'm working on a Knight Prototype Project right now called [Media Public](http://mediapublic.github.io/) and the entire process is public and you can sign up for updates if you're interested in a) participatng or b) learning more.

 Kickstarter